Coxeter interchange graphs: Background

-A fundamental property of $\ig(n,{\bf s})$ is that it is degree regular.
-In other words, any two tournaments with the same score sequence have the same number of triangles (copies of $\Delta_c$).
-See, e.g., Moon's classic monograph \cite{Moo68} for a number of references, and related results.
+A fundamental property of $\ig(n,{\bf s})$ is that it is regular.
+In other words, any two tournaments with the same score sequence have the same number of cyclic triangles.
+There are many proofs of this fact; see Moon \cite{Moo68}.
+The simplest way is to observe that, if ${\bf w}=(w_1,\ldots,w_n)$ is the win sequence, then there are precisely $\sum_i{w_i\choose2}$ non-cyclic triangles, since each such triangle has a unique player that wins against the other two.